terramate-io/terramate/docs/cli/cmdline/run.md

 ### Detecting Drift

 The `run` command supports `--cloud-sync-drift-status` which will set the Terramate Cloud status of any stack to drifted _if the exit code of the command that is run is `2`_ (which for `terraform plan -detailed-exitcode` signals that the plan succeeded and there was a diff).
 Terramate is also able to send the drifted plan with the `--cloud-sync-terraform-plan-file` option.
-A typical Github action for drift detection would look something like:
+A typical Github action for drift detection would look something like this:

 ```yaml
 name: Check drift on all stacks once a day